ajmccredie/cycle-connect/README.md

 ## Agile project planning and methodology
 Initial collection of user stories were made, categorised for 'must', 'should' and 'could' and then used in conjunction with GitHub Projects.<br>
+The user stories were prepared and placed on the Kanban Board for my GitHub Project: https://github.com/users/ajmccredie/projects/2/views/1 <br>
 Meeting the user stories was then planned with a series of goals, and then split down further into sprints.
 The proposed sprints were then met fully or partially, and any incomplete work was reassessed as to its value and where it should be placed.
 <br>